mvolkmann/blog/src/swift/SwiftUI.md

 This is similar to `HStack`, but only builds and renders child views when they are visible.
+The rendered child views are retained in memory after scrolling out of view so rendering them again later is efficient.
 `LazyHStack` is commonly used inside a `ScrollView` with `axes` set to `.horizontal`.